MichiganLabs/Hack-the-Lab-Backend/README.md

 - Edit your environment file (`.env`) in the root directory of the project directory.
 (Reference below, you can also copy the `.env.example`)
 - Install the dependencies: `npm i`
 - If you have docker installed, start the containers: `docker compose up --detach` (or `-d`) (You do not need to do this between server restarts.)
+- To insert the example mazes from the `/mazes` directory into the database, run `npm run sync-mazes`
 - Run the server locally: `npm run dev`

 ## Running Load Tests